dsait/Coursera_Capstone/Report.md

 This decision depends on many factors, like the purpose of your trip, your budget and preferences.

+- George Washington
+- John Adams
+- Thomas Jefferson

 But in all cases, it would most likely be based on these two variables:

-The number and type of the venues that you deem interesting (like museums, restaurants, etc.) and that are close or easily accessible from the neighborhood where you’re staying, and
+- The number and type of the venues that you deem interesting (like museums, restaurants, etc.) and that are close or easily accessible from the neighborhood where you’re staying, and

-The price of the accommodation, especially if you’re on limited budget, given that Paris is definitely not the cheapest city in the world
+- The price of the accommodation, especially if you’re on limited budget, given that Paris is definitely not the cheapest city in the world

 One might be wondering for example whether or not popular neighborhoods with trending venues are always located in the center of the city?